 Risk Assessment & Management

-The Prax Group is in the process of performing a comprehensive risk assessment, identifying specific parts of the business and supply chains where there is an increased risk of slavery and human trafficking, and assessing how to manage those risks.
+The Prax Group is in the process of performing a comprehensive risk assessment, identifying specific parts of the business and supply chains where there is an increased risk of modern slavery and human trafficking, and assessing how to manage those risks.
 Various areas of higher risk for modern slavery have been identified.
 Processes have been put in place to mitigate the associated risks, including the risk of illegal working.

-This statement has been approved by the Board of Directors of each of the Prax Group companies listed below.
-It is published on the Prax website at: Prax Group — Fuelling the future (prax.com ) and on the Home Office modern slavery statement registry at: Modern slavery statement registry — GOV.UK (modern-slavery-statement-registry.service.gov.uk).
+This statement has been approved by the Board of Directors of each of the Prax Group companies.
+It is published on the Prax website at: prax.com and on the Home Office Modern Slavery Statement Registry at: modern-slavery-statement-registry.service.gov.uk.

 If you have any questions regarding the above, please contact: firstname.lastname@example.org.

-Managing Director for Europe & Africa, for and on behalf of the Prax Group
+Director of State Oil Limited, for and on behalf of the Prax Group, 25th September 2023